dizzybeaver/Lambda-Execution-Engine-with-Home-Assistant-Support/Readme.md

 **Warning:** Untested as of yet.
 Use a Claude Project to scan for enviromental variables needed and generate instructions.

+**Warning:** This version is idle for the moment while I restore the balanced gateway interface system while retaining as many gains as possible from this version,

-**Warning:** This version is idle for the moment, but Claude commentted at end that is was fully AWS Lambda ready.
+**Warning:** Claude commentted at end of this file that is was fully AWS Lambda ready.

 **Warning:** Configuration information is located in config folder in the config_core.py.
 This configuration while fully functional only currently has a handful of variables.

+**Info:** Modular by design.
+It was made as a newer more featureful Alexa-to-Home Assistant bridge for integration of home assistant in Alexa.
+The feature is able to be disabled if needed or even removed just for the pure Lambda Execution Unit.

 ---